simplecontainer/smr/README.md

 To access the simplecontainer control plane via local or public network, context needs to be added with the appropriate mtls bundle generated.

 > [!IMPORTANT]
-> Context for the localhost on the same machine is automatically done if using smrmgr.
+> Context for the localhost on the same machine is automatically imported if using smrmgr.

 One can manually add the context to the client or another machine:
 ```bash